0-2-Pro-AI/Foundation-Project/python-basic/python ex/nature_function.md/RAM.md

 1 Byte contains 8 bits(switch on/off )

-1 bit has 2 conditions (on/off) Binary System
+1 bit has 2 modes (on/off) Binary System

 computer use electric to count